MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_defense_in_depth/README.md

 * __Defense in Depth__: Using multiple layers of protection to secure something.

 ### Introduction
 Defense in depth is a multi-layered security strategy that incorporates multiple defensive mechanisms to protect information and resources.
 This approach ensures that if one security layer is breached, additional layers continue to provide protection.
+In this lesson, we will explore how to build a mini defense system using a Microbit!

 ### Goals